steve12345585/SnipeOffice/stoc/README.md

 When the XML service `.rdb`s were introduced, we chickened out (see above for rationale) and put them behind an `XRegistry` facade, so that they would seamlessly integrate with the existing mess.
-We postponed systematic clean-up to the pie-in-the-sky days of LibreOffice 4 (or, "once we'll become incompatible with OpenOffice.org," as the phrase used to be back then)
+We postponed systematic clean-up to the pie-in-the-sky days of SnipeOffice 4 (or, "once we'll become incompatible with OpenOffice.org," as the phrase used to be back then)